-Maria Chairez is deeply committed to helping youth in crisis get resources to address their needs.
+Dr. Maria Chairez is deeply committed to helping youth in crisis get resources to address their needs.
 “By being involved as a Judge I can do my part to help create media tools to real all youth.”
-His role as a principal helps him understand the needs of today’s youth.
+Her role as a principal helps her understand the needs of today’s youth.

 Mariko Yamada is the Director for the Children’s Counseling Center at St. Francis Medical Center.
 As a social worker, she has been championing for the awareness and acceptance of all things related to mental health outside of the behavioral health community.
 Young people are the next generation to ignite the awareness and continue initiating change.

 Mariko Kahn is the director of an agency that provides mental health services.
 She works to provide culturally appropriate services to APIs and has produced a documentary on Cambodian spiritual healing practices.

 Mark Parra has worked in the mental health prevention domain at theLA County Department of Mental Health for several years and believes that efforts such as Directing Change can deeply affect hearts and minds to support youth and support our communities.